DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 611: "I have to find something to eat the chopsticks with" -DeviCat (18-Mar-19)
 * 612: "That's the problem.
 I have too many people I could break." -DeviCat (20-Mar-19)
 * 613: "The light at the end of the tunnel is pedal-powered.
 Get going." -Rosuav (21-Mar-19)
+* 614: "And then a bolt of lightning struck the tower, and Devi said "ARISE", and Lita *finally* got up off the chair and let Devi sit down." -Rosuav (23-Mar-19)

 There may be quotes newer than these that have yet to be collected.